rehmanx/CodeCreatePlay/Physics/ProjectileMotion.md

     public CustomProjectileData customProjectileData = new CustomProjectileData();
 ```

-now create a new method **CalculateAndSetCustomProjectileData** to calculate and set the initial velocity and gravity values for our custom projectile, I have added comments with each step with better explain
+now create a new method **CalculateCustomProjectileData** to calculate and set the initial velocity and gravity values for our custom projectile, I have added comments with each step to better explain

 ```
-    public void CalculateAndSetCustomProjectileData()
+    public void CalculateCustomProjectileData()
     {
         // get a vector from our current position to target position.
         Vector3 fireVec = customProjectileData.target.position - transform.position;